Which place is cheaper, Budapest or Amsterdam?

 Be prepared for some very cold days in Budapest.
 It's quite cold in Amsterdam in the winter.
 In January, Amsterdam is generally much warmer than Budapest.
 Daily temperatures in Amsterdam average around 2°C (36°F), and Budapest fluctuates around -1°C (31°F).

 In the winter, Amsterdam often gets less sunshine than Budapest.
 Amsterdam gets 46 hours of sunny skies this time of year, while Budapest receives 61 hours of full sun.

 Amsterdam usually gets more rain in January than Budapest.
 Amsterdam gets 66 mm (2.6 in) of rain, while Budapest receives 42 mm (1.7 in) of rain this time of the year.

 Both Budapest and Amsterdam are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Amsterdam for the activities around the city and the natural beauty.
 Also, many visitors come to Budapest in the spring for the activities around the city and the natural beauty.

 Amsterdam is much colder than Budapest in the spring.
-The temperature in Amsterdam is usually 8°C (46°F) in April, and Budapest stays around 12°C (53°F).
+The daily temperature in Amsterdam averages around 8°C (46°F) in April, and Budapest fluctuates around 12°C (53°F).